History

 In 1940, regional growth necessitated a major upgrade to the initial system and two digesters, one sludge storage tank, four sludge drying beds, two lagoons and a short connection line of sewers were added to the treatment plant.

 On November 2, 1954, a third substantial bond issue was approved by voters for $3 million.
-The funds covered completion of all the trunk lines within the original Four Rivers boundaries.
+The funds covered completion of all the trunk lines within the original Sanitary District boundaries.
 A secondary treatment process was added to the plant through the additions of an automatically operated bar screen, two additional primary clarifiers, automated gas mixing for the primary digesters, four trickling filters and additional sludge drying lagoons.

 The trickling filters were placed in operation in 1958, but were shut down as obsolete 20 years later.
 During the 20-year period beginning in 1958, several technological advancements in wastewater treatment took place.
 For instance, chlorination was begun in May, 1967 to disinfect the final treated water before it was discharged to the Rock River.
 Vacuum filtration of sludge replaced sand filter drying beds and sludge drying lagoons in 1968.
 The activated sludge process was started in May, 1969 as a replacement for trickling filters.
 Further expansion of the Kishwaukee Street plant during that time included adding four sludge thickening tanks, six additional primary clarifiers and expansion of the activated sludge process to accommodate daily wastewater flows of greater than 50 million gallons each day.